Attorney Discipline Defense

 • The letter from ODC may close with a request for documents.
 Be sure that any new due date includes the date for producing those documents.

 • Seek legal counsel.
-Disciplinary practice is a highly specialized area with three sets of Rules that apply: the Rules of Professional Conduct, the Pennyslvania Rules of Disciplinary Enforcement, and the Disciplinary Board Rules.
+Disciplinary practice is a highly specialized area with three sets of Rules that apply: the Rules of Professional Conduct, the Pennsylvania Rules of Disciplinary Enforcement, and the Disciplinary Board Rules.
 Understanding these Rules and the cases that interpret them is essential to providing a good response.

 • Failure to cooperate with the Office of Disciplinary Counsel is an aggravating factor in determining a sanction for any misconduct.
 Prepare a thorough, accurate, and well-organized response to the ODC’s letter, providing clear documentation of the facts.
 Accept responsibility for your errors and do what you can to proactively remedy them.